Showing posts with label Bookbinding as Rehabilitation. Show all posts

 From Adam, "Der Unterricht der einarmigen Kriegsverletzten in Düsseldorf," pt 1.

 While not handwriting, there are some very interesting articles that were published during and after WW I in German on teaching bookbinding to veterans and others with damaged or missing limbs.
-This is accomplished with prosthesis that have been adapted for holding tools, including “plug and play” functionality.
+This is accomplished with prostheses that have been adapted for holding tools, including “plug and play” functionality.
 These are best illustrated in Pt.
 1 of Adam article and in the Proebster article.

 Obowhl sie nicht von Schreiben oder Handschrift handeln, wurden einige sehr interessant Aufsätze zum Thema Buchbinderei als/und Rehabilitation während des WK I und dannach geschrieben in denen mann beschrieb wie man "Einarmigen" die Buchbinderei auf recht hohem Niveau beibringen konnte, bzw diese es ausüben konnten.
 Dieses wurde mit Prothesen die eine gewisse "plug and play" Funktionalität hatten, und wurden am besten in Teil 1 von Paul Adam und in dem Proebster Aufsatz beschrieben.
 Die ganzen Aufsätze können als PDF über die Links in diesem Aufsatz gelesen werden.